 2005 Capitol Hill Legislative Fellowship Program, House of Representatives, Washington, D.C.

 2005 Certificate in Government Affairs, Georgetown University, Washington, D.C.

 2007 Air War College, Maxwell AFB, Ala., by correspondence

 2011 Master of Science, National Resource Strategy, Industrial College of the Armed Forces, Fort Lesley J. McNair, Washington, D.C.

-10. July 2011 – July 2014, Senior Materiel Leader, Airborne Networks Division, Electronic Systems Hanscom AFB, Mass.
+10. July 2011–July 2014, Senior Materiel Leader, Airborne Networks Division, Electronic Systems, Air Force Life Cycle Management Center, Hanscom AFB, Mass.

-12. September 2017 – present, Air Force Program Executive Officer for Weapons and Director Armament Directorate, Eglin AFB, Fla.
+12. September 2017–June 2020, Air Force Program Executive Officer for Weapons and Director, Armament Directorate, Air Force Life Cycle Management Center, Eglin AFB, Fla.